SFauth/AAC-using-large-language-models/README.md

 ### 3. Loading AudioCaps and Clotho data:
 #### a) AudioCaps:
-- Go to https://github.com/cdjkim/audiocaps/tree/master/dataset, download val.csv and test.csv and put them into data/AudioCaps/
-- Run process_AudioCaps.py to prepare the data
+- Unpack the directory containing the data: tar -xzf AudioCaps_data.tar.gz
-- Put the AudioCaps files into the folder data/AudioCaps: tar -xzf AudioCaps_data.tar.gz
+- Put the AudioCaps files into the folder softlinks/AudioCaps_data

 #### b) Clotho:
 b